dreadwrr/Recentchanges-Linux/README.md

-Check in next month for these features to add finish to recentchanges: <br>
+Check in next month for these features which is part of adding finish to recentchanges: <br>
 Python watchdog service <br>
 Default dark theme for porteus <br>
 Scientific calculator in the menu bar <br><br>